What Does Warrior In The Garden Mean?

 Being a warrior in the garden requires you to survive the bedrock of satisfaction whereby you fleet all your happy feelings and those of sorrow to flow naturally.

-A warrior in the garden also means accepting all unimaginable acts, whether heinous or vile, from other people without violent reactions.
+Being a warrior in the garden also means accepting all unimaginable acts, whether heinous or vile, from other people without violent reactions.
 Whether they unleash the evilest forms of themselves, you should be ready and willing to accept them, deal with them and, where possible, reconcile.
 You must be unmoved by any form of temptation to react violently or use power (whether physical or leadership power) to your advantage.

 Being a warrior in the garden doesn’t make you weak by effortlessly choosing to do the right thing.
 On the contrary, it shows the power that comes with controlling every situation and battle that presents itself.